 Privacy Tips

-Last Updated: February 24, 2026
+Last Updated: March 7, 2026

 Our Stance on Privacy

 Game Foundry does not use any analytics, tracking cookies, or third-party trackers on this website.
-We believe your visit should be private by default — no exceptions.
+We believe your visit should be private by default, no exceptions.
 The only data we store is information you voluntarily give us (like your email address when subscribing to our newsletter).

 Below are some general tips to help you stay private and safe across the wider internet.